oliverthiele/ot-flippingbook/README.md

 ## TYPO3 Extension

-This extension for TYPO3 v11.5 allows the output of FlippingBooks.
+This extension allows the output of FlippingBooks in TYPO3.

 ### Installation